yxorp69/MIJSRv2/README.md

 document.body.appendChild(s);
 ```
 > [!NOTE]
-> Note: The CDN may take a few minutes to reflect the latest version after a release.
+> The CDN may take a few minutes to reflect the latest version after a release.

 ---